TexasInstruments/edgeai-tidl-tools/scripts/setup/README.md

 ## TARGET Setup Scripts Overview

-> **_NOTE for TI Network Users:_**
-> If you are running these scripts from within the TI network, you need to set proxy environment variables before running the scripts

 ### update_target.sh

 `update_target.sh` is used to update a target device with firmware, components, and libraries from a **newer TIDL tools version while using a previous SDK version** (enabling backward compatibility).
-The tools version will clearly call out that if this is possible in the [SDK Version Compatibility](../../docs/sdk_version_compatibility_table.md)
+The tools version will clearly call out that if this is possible in the [SDK Version Compatibility](../../docs/sdk_version_compatibility_table.md).

+> **_NOTE:_**
+> - This script is meant to be invoked on the **target device only**.
+> - Make sure you have a **stable internet connection** on the target device to run this script.
+> - Make sure you **reboot** the device after the update for the new firmware to be loaded.
+> - If you are running these scripts from within the **TI network**, you need to set proxy environment variables before running the scripts

 #### Key Features:
 - Updates TIDL headers